aptos-labs/aptos-core/developer-docs-site/docs/sdks/unity-sdk.md

 2. Click the add **+** button in the top status bar.
 3. Select *Add package from git URL* from the dropdown menu.
 4. Enter the `https://github.com/xxxxxxxxxx.git` and click **Add**.

-TODO: Explain what the GitHub URL should be above or include it directly.